rafaellopesdesa/NtupleTools/AutoTuple/README.md

 To restart:
   If you interrupt it, can restart monitoring with ". monitor.sh insturctions.txt" (no quotes)

+To post-process by itself
+  If you just want to post-process, you can do "python process.py instructions.py 4" where 4 is the line number on the instructions file that you want to post-process.
+This will only work if you made the original crab jobs using the AutoTupler (or you used the same directory structure that the AutoTupler uses).

 Awesome trick: Making the instructions.txt file is a little bit painful.
 Here is an easy way:
   1. Check the twiki.
 Make sure that ALL columns are filled in for your samples EXCEPT the numEvtsOut and the CMS3 location (you will have to modify step 3 below if this is not true).
   2. "Select All" on the twiki; copy and paste into a new document, we'll call it twiki.txt